 The number of times this one sofa gets used as a comparison against other round arm slipcovered sofas is… pretty much always.
 Think of it as the benchmark for the look and feel for these kinds of sofas.

 It’s just that famous.
 Not too surprising since it was Pottery Barn which popularized the design.

 Over the years, many brands have created their own “clone” of this sofa, some with far more competitive prices for the quality.
 I mean,starting at a $1,399 price minimum you’d expect the PB Basic 60.5” sofa to at least come with a hardwood frame or be made in the USA, which are unfortunately both no’s.

-Scrolling back, you’ll find that the Stone & Beam Carrigan has a better build quality and on par comfort at a far more affordable price.
+Scrolling back, you’ll find that the Stone & Beam Faraday has a better build quality at a far more affordable price.

 But enough with the downsides, everyone knows you pay extra for the Pottery Barn brand name.
 So what gives this sofa a spot on the list?

 For starters, the PB Basic is a tried and tested couch that is beloved by lots of satisfied shoppers.
 It’s comfy, traditional, slipcovered and gives off that rustic and cozy cottage feel that many of those searching for a slipcovered sofa so desperately want.